deathbeds/jyg/README.md

 > _You should see something like:_
 >
 > ```
-> @deathbeds/jyg v0.1.0 enabled OK
+> @deathbeds/jyg vx.x.x enabled OK
 > ```

 ### The server is running